sfvicente/RestApiBestPractices/Docs/Resources.md

 <br>

-### Consider using a nested URI structure if a sub-resource is only accessible via its parent resource and may not exist without the parent resource.
+### Consider using a nested URI structure if a sub-resource is only accessible via its parent resource and may not exist without the parent resource
 Use a nested URI structure to represent the relationship between parent and sub-resources when the sub-resource cannot exist independently of the parent resource.
 This approach helps clearly define the hierarchical relationship and enhances the readability and organization of the API.